marylawranceb-blip/cloud-computing-course/Laboratory-03-Multi-Cloud-Explorer/client-recommendations.md

 ### Recommended Platform: Microsoft Azure

-Microsoft Azure is the most appropriate choice for the university because it already uses Windows Server, Microsoft 365, and Active Directory.
-Azure provides strong integration with Microsoft technologies and can support the migration of existing services to the cloud.
-This can make the transition easier to manage.
+Microsoft Azure is the most appropriate choice because the university already uses Windows Server, Microsoft 365, and Active Directory.
+Azure provides strong integration with Microsoft's ecosystem and identity services.
+The university can use Azure services to extend its existing infrastructure into the cloud.
+This can make migration and identity management easier for an organization already using Microsoft technologies.

 ### Possible Services

 - Azure Virtual Machines
 - Microsoft Entra ID
-- Azure SQL Database
+- Azure Storage

 ---